mritunjaysharma394/vowpal-wiki/Command-line-arguments.md

 `-t` makes VW run in testing mode.
 The labels are ignored so this is useful for assessing the generalization performance of the learned model on a test set.

 `-q` is a very powerful option.
 It takes as an argument a pair of two letters.
 Its effect is to create interactions between the features of two namespaces.
 Suppose each example has a namespace `user` and a namespace `document`, then specifying `-q ud` will create an interaction feature for every pair of features `(x,y)` where `x` is a feature from the `user` namespace and `y` is a feature from the `document` namespace.
 If a letter matches more than one namespace then all the matching namespaces are used.
 In our example if there is another namespace `url` then interactions between `url` and `document` will also be modeled.
-The letter `:` is a wildcard to interact with all namespaces. `-q a:` (or `-q :a`) will create an interaction feature for every pair of features `(x,y)` where `x` is a feature from the namespaces starting with `a` and `y` is a feature from the all namespaces. `-q ::` would interact any combination of pairs of features.
+The letter `:` is a wildcard to interact with all namespaces. `-q a:` (or `-q :a`) will create an interaction feature for every pair of features `(x,y)` where `x` is a feature from the namespaces starting with `a` and `y` is a feature 2013-12-26:from the all namespaces. `-q ::` would interact any combination of pairs of features.

 `--cubic` is similar to `-q`, but it takes three letters as the argument, thus enabling interaction among the features of three namespaces.